seratch/slack-edge/README.md

 ### Run Your App with Deno / Bun

 This library is available not only for edge function use cases but also for novel JavaScript runtime use cases.
-Specifically, you can run an app with Deno and Bun, both of which are new JS runtimes.
+Specifically, you can run an app with [Deno](https://deno.com/) and [Bun](https://bun.sh/), both of which are up-and-coming JS runtimes.
 To learn more about this, please check the example files under the `./test` directory.

 #### Run with Bun